 Overall, Newburg’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Being a small borough, Newburg does not have a public transit system used by locals to get to and from work.
+Newburg is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Newburg are slightly less educated than the national average of 21.84% for the average city or town: 15.28% of adults in Newburg have a bachelor's degree or advanced degree
+The percentage of adults in Newburg with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.28% of adults in Newburg have a bachelor's degree or advanced degree.

 The per capita income in Newburg in 2022 was $37,554, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $150,216 for a family of four.
 However, Newburg contains both very wealthy and poor people as well.